Dose of Corid for Chickens To Prevent and Treat Coccidiosis

 • Corid is available in liquid and powder forms.
 Choose the correct one that is accessible and your preference, and decide on a form.

-• Use only the medicated water you prepared, Your chickens should drink only this water.
-Remove any other water sources to make sure they get the corid medicine.
+• Use only the medicated water you prepared; Your chickens should drink only this water.
+Remove any other water sources to make sure they get the Corid medicine.

 • After the treatment, give your chickens vitamins and probiotic supplements to help them retain nutrients and stay healthy.

-Corid Type
+Outbreak Type

 Dosage